astrocatalogs/astrocats/OSC-JSON-format.md

 	}
 }
 ```

+There is also another field `distinctfrom`, which like the `aliases` field is an array of names, but instead refers to other events the supernovae is *not* associated with, usually very nearby supernovae that may be confused with the given supernova.

 As JSON is a serialized format, *field order does not matter*, but the OSC's import scripts will automatically organize the data in the output JSON files to make them more readable (for instance we sort photometry and spectra within each file by date, the data quantity fields by name, etc.).